Bulgaria

 • Small backpack (for your water bottle, snacks, camera, etc.)

-• Medication - only prescription medicines you may need.
+• Medication - ALL the prescription medication you may need.
 It is not necessary to bring non-prescription medicine from your country since you can buy all basic non-prescription drugs in Bulgaria.

 • A converter to EU type electricity wall-plug if needed.